10x10 Mini Capsule: Loungewear

 Basic tank tops.

-I prefer more fitted tops in the winter months - they are much more comfortable and easy to layer for cold weather under cozy sweaters and cardigans.
+I prefer more fitted tops in winter - they are much more comfortable and easy to layer for cold weather under cozy sweaters and cardigans.

 Hoodie.

-When it comes to sweatshirts and hoodies - I like those with an oversized fit without a zipper or any kind of logos.
-I often buy them from the men's department (Arket or H&M) - I don't know why, but it seems that the material is thicker and more durable then.
+Regarding sweatshirts and hoodies, I like those with an oversized fit without a zipper or any big logo.
+I often buy them from the men's department (Arket or H&M) because the material is thicker and more durable.
 You can also find great wool-cashmere blend options at COS, Naadam, Lily Silk, or Quince.

 Leggings.

 It took me a while to understand that the "quality over quantity" rule should apply not only to my everyday clothes but also to the loungewear category.
-For many years I was buying affordable leggings at Zara or H&M, but there was always something wrong with them - they were too short, see-through, or wholly damaged just after the first wash.
+I was buying affordable leggings at Zara or H&M for many years, but there was always something wrong with them - they were too short, see-through, or wholly damaged just after the first wash.
 Now I prefer to have two pairs of leggings in my wardrobe - but something comfortable and of excellent quality so that they will last a few seasons.
 My absolute favorite is the high-waisted and seamless model from Spanx.
-I also have one fantastic pair of leggings from Lululemon, but it's a more sporty model that I only wear while exercising at home.
+I also have one fantastic pair of leggings from Lululemon.

 Tracksuit.

 The wool tracksuit is probably the most practical element of my mini loungewear capsule.
-I usually wear it while going for a morning walk with my dog or during long travels.
+I usually wear it during a morning walk with my dog or long travels.
 I love how it looks paired with sneakers and an oversized coat.
-My matching set is unfortunately sold out already, so I styled something similar but slightly lighter in today's inspirations.
-If you asked me if a woolen or cashmere tracksuit is a purchase worth the money, I'd say – it depends on your lifestyle.
+If you asked me if a woolen or cashmere tracksuit is worth the money, I'd say – it depends on your lifestyle.
 If you plan to wear it every day, and not only on lazy weekends, it can be a successful purchase from the perspective of the cost-per-wear method.
 I ordered my tracksuit in November, and this winter, it turned out to be my most worn clothing item from the home-wear category.

 Oversized sweaters.

 I'm a huge fan of knitwear.
-Loose sweaters and oversized turtlenecks are the foundation of my winter wardrobe and the same thing with my loungewear.
-Two jumpers you see in today's post are from Francis Stories - a sustainable brand specializing in quality knitwear that is meant to last a lifetime.
+Loose sweaters and oversized turtlenecks are the foundation of my winter wardrobe and loungewear category.
+Two jumpers in today's post are from Francis Stories - a sustainable brand specializing in quality knitwear.
 As they say on the official website, their mission is to produce timeless garments ethically and sustainably, respecting and celebrating nature and the lives of those who contribute to each garment made.
-You can read more about the brand here and here.

 The cream sweater has a deep V-neck and loose fit.
 It's a very comfortable jumper, great for a relaxing day.
-I love to wear it around the house with leggings and a simple tank top underneath, but it also looks very chic with my pleated midi skirt and classic pumps.
+I love wearing it around the house with leggings and a simple tank top.
 The camel crew-neck is slightly different (I would say more boxy) but also made of a delightfully soft alpaca-wool blend.
-They're very versatile, so I can easily mix and match them with my regular everyday clothes - it's one of my favorite ways to create more casual and effortless looks lately.
-That is why I've included both sweaters in my all-year-round capsule and the 'Year of outfits' project.
+They're versatile, so I can easily mix and match them with my everyday clothes - it's one of my favorite ways to create more casual and effortless looks lately.
+I have had these sweaters for a while now, and after wearing them at least three times a week, I can only say that the quality is phenomenal and truly worth the price.
+And speaking about the fair price - I love this brand because you do not pay for the label or the marketing - you pay for the best materials, local and ethical production, sustainable packaging that doesn't include any plastic, versatility, and timeless designs.
 And no, this post is not sponsored by Francis Stories ;) I just love to support unique brands that care about sustainability and the environment.
-I have had these sweaters for a while now, and after wearing them at least three times a week, I can only say that the quality is just phenomenal and really worth the price.
-And speaking about the fair price - I love this brand because you pay not for the label or the marketing - you pay for the best materials, local and ethical production, sustainable packaging that doesn't include any plastic, versatility, and timeless designs.

 Coatigan.

-And the last clothing item in my mini loungewear capsule - a long cardigan (or, if you prefer - a coatigan) with a hoodie.
+The last clothing item in my mini loungewear capsule would be a long cardigan (or if you prefer - a coatigan) with a hoodie.
 I got it almost two years ago at Mango, but they have similar options each season.
-You can also find a similar model at J.Crew.
-Again, a great and versatile item - great for chilly weather or while traveling.
+You can also find a comparable model at J.Crew.
+Again, it's a great and versatile item for chilly weather or while traveling.
 And if you are curious about how I take care of this type of clothes and keep my sweaters (and my knitwear in general) clean and neat, you will find more details here.

 Warm slippers.

 To be honest, I'm not a fan of wearing slippers around the house.
-Warm, woolen, and thick socks are enough for me.
-So if I buy winter slippers, I prefer to invest in better quality because I usually have such a pair for years to come.
+Warm, woolen, and thick socks are enough for me, but if I buy winter slippers, I prefer to invest in better quality ones because I usually have such a pair for years.

 And that's it for today.
-I hope that today's post will inspire you to make some small but positive changes regarding the loungewear category.
-When we spend so much time at home lately, it's easy to get the impression that we're wearing the same hoodies and joggers over and over again.
-And what I see pretty often is that clothing brands are trying to take advantage of this and convince us that we still need a new tracksuit, or another pair of leggings, to ‘stay comfy at home’.
-But the truth is that building a loungewear capsule is no different from creating a conscious everyday wardrobe, and the only things you should include in your closet are the clothes you truly need and enjoy wearing.
+I hope this post will inspire you to make small but positive changes regarding the loungewear category.
+When we spend so much time at home lately, it's easy to get the impression that we're repeatedly wearing the same hoodies and joggers.
+And what I see quite often lately is that clothing brands are trying to take advantage of this and convince us that we still need a new tracksuit or another pair of leggings to stay 'comfy but chic' at home.
+However, the truth is that building a loungewear capsule is no different from creating a conscious everyday wardrobe, and the only things you should include in your closet are the quality pieces you truly need and enjoy wearing.

 Previous